axiros/terminal_markdown_viewer/README.md

 The ones I know of (and which made me write mdv ;-) ):

 1. There are few from the js community (e.g. [msee](https://www.npmjs.com/package/msee)) but they require nodejs & npm, which I don't have on my servers.
-Also I personally did not like the styling and the table handling.
+Also I personally did not like table handling and missing admonition support.

 2. pandoc -> html -> elinks, lynx or pandoc -> man -> groff.
 (Heavy and hard to use from within other programs.
 Styling suboptimal)